“Jawonio is a truly special place to work and help those who are truly in need. What is more precious in life than helping others? ”

 And the last one, I choose my priorities.
 I won’t be in the program forever, and I chose to join it for beneficial reasons, so I’m prioritizing it.
 It was much easier for me because I don’t have children yet, but having children is not an excuse for not joining the program.
 Imagine how many times you spend on social media every day.
 Focus on priorities rather than just needs for a period; the course will not last forever.
 And trust me, if you want it, you will do it.

-SH: Jawonio’s residential, nursing, and day program habilitation teams work together by mutual agreement to help everyone reach their respective goals.
+SB: What I see in my role at Altman, in terms of collaboration is how our Jawonio residential, nursing, and day program staff work together to help everyone reach their respective goals.
 Person-centered care is what makes this collaboration special.
 Everyone is included in the services and care they receive.
 They focus on each individual and their specific needs to make the best decisions about the activities that will best meet the needs of each person.

-SH: Jawonio is a truly special place to work because it’s an agency that allows you to help those who are truly in need.
+SB: What makes Jawonio special is that as a service organization, they allow you to help those who are truly in need.
 What is more precious in life than helping others?
 At Jawonio, positive values are the foundation of the agency, diversity and inclusion are promoted, and all voices count.
-Considering a career as a Direct Support Professional here is like laying a base for a foundation, because Jawonio gives the opportunity for growth.
+Considering a career as a Direct Support Professional here is like laying a foundation, because Jawonio gives staff the opportunity for growth.
 You can start as a DSP, and if you are dedicated, become an assistant manager or manager.
-And if you are thinking about studying, as Jawonio motivated, you can have a professional career and climb the ladder.
+And if you are thinking about studying, as Jawonio encourages us to do, you can have a professional career and climb the ladder.

 The aspect of climbing the ladder is very important to me, and all prospective employees should know that.
-The agency considers not only our work but also us as a person.
-It gives us the opportunity to grow intellectually and financially.
+I have found that Jawonio not only cares about us as employees, but as a person as well.
+Jawonio has given me the opportunity to grow intellectually and financially.

 DH: Looking ahead, where do you see yourself in the next two to five years?